Bunny Breckinridge: Gender identity

 In the 1940s, male-to-female sex change operations were becoming more widely available in Europe, and Breckinridge expressed many times his desire to undergo the procedure.
 With the nationwide attention given to Christine Jorgensen's sex change in 1952, Breckinridge became more determined than ever to begin transitioning.
 In 1954, he announced plans to travel to Denmark and undergo the operation so he could marry his male secretary.
-Though Breckinridge was by this time a grandparent, his granddaughter supported him in his efforts.
+Breckinridge was by this time a grandparent, and his granddaughter supported him in his efforts.
 Shortly thereafter, a San Francisco judge scuttled his Denmark trip by ordering him into court for failing to make good on an earlier agreement to pay $8,500 a year to support his elderly, blind mother in England.
 He then made arrangements with a sex-change surgeon in Mexico, but had a serious car accident while traveling there.
 He gave up his pursuit of the matter afterwards.

 In the 1960s, Breckinridge gave permission to the author Gore Vidal to write what Breckinridge thought would be a biography.
 However, though partly inspired by some events in real life, the bestselling book that resulted was a work of fiction: Myra Breckinridge.